You are here

 The Demo section of the 20th FRUCT conference will be combined with the conference social event.
 The conference and seminar participants are warmly welcome to take part in the event.

-We ask all authors to send titles and 2-3 paragraph descriptions of your demo proposals to info<at>fruct.org by March 24, 2017.
+Firstly, we ask all authors to send titles and 2-3 paragraph descriptions of your demo proposals to info<at>fruct.org by March 24, 2017.
 Please also make sure that the demo will be prepared in line with the below provided recommendations.

 The demo section at FRUCT conference will consist of two parts.
 The first part is the promotional section, which is used to present/introduce demo projects to the public.
 The main idea of this section is to make people aware of the main point of the demo and be interested enough to come to demonstration stands during the second part of the demo session.